bevyengine/rfcs/rfcs/min-relations.md

     let player = player.single().unwrap();

     for (victim, former_love) in query.iter() {
-        // Only one relation of a given kind can exist between a source and a target;
+        // Only one relation of a given kind can exist between a source and a target
+        // (although the opposite direction can exist on the target entity)
         // like always, new relations overwrite existing relations
         // with the same source, kind and target for (_, former_lover) in former_love {